Water Source Heat Pumps

-As the name suggests a water source heat pump WSHP, works by extracting heat from a body of water and converting it into useful energy to provide hot water and to heat your home.
-It uses a series of submerged pipes containing a special refrigerant fluid to absorb the heat from a river, lake or large pond.
+As the name suggests, a water source heat pump (WSHP) works by extracting heat from a body of water and converting it into useful energy to provide hot water and to heat your home.
+It uses a series of submerged pipes containing a special refrigerant fluid to absorb the heat from a river, a lake or a large pond.

 Water source heat pumps are often more efficient than ground and air source units as heat transfers better between the water and the collector loops submerged within it, than heat transfers between the earth and ground loops.
 This is a closed loop system.

 The warmed mixture in the submerged collector loops then passes through a heat exchanger and heats a refrigerant.
 The process of compressing the warmed refrigerant without allowing it to occupy a greater volume increases both its pressure and, most importantly, its temperature!
 This compressed and heated refrigerant then passes through a heat exchanger where it transfers its thermal energy to the system inside the house.

 An open loop system can prove more efficient as raw water is pumped straight into the compressor rather than relying upon conduction through the submerged collector pipes.
 Once the water has passed through the heat exchanger it is discharged straight back into the body of water.

 As with all heat pumps you will typically, by comparison to a gas-fired boiler, require a little more space within the building itself.
 This is to house a water cylinder and a buffer tank for heating water.
 The size of these components depends very much upon the size of the space to be heated and the anticipated occupancy of the building.

 The water cylinder is just that and provides water to your taps and showers when called for.

 The buffer tank serves to satisfy the heat pumps requirements for minimum flow-rates and total volume of water in the circuit.
 Keeping the heat pump happy in this way increases its efficiency and lifespan.